ed-cybros/ed-cybros/README.md

 ## Motivation

-**Professional:** I want to help connect the underrepresented high-quality musical content with its audience.
+**Professional:** I want to help connect underrepresented high-quality musical content with its audience.

 **Personal:** I want to understand music more deeply, and I want machines to help with that understanding.